Learning from Oblivion: Predicting Knowledge Overflowed Weights via Retrodiction of Forgetting: Related Works

 Research in areas such as Loss Landscape \cite{li2018visualizing}, Weight Averaging \cite{matena2022merging, ilharco2022patching, wortsman2022model, jang2025model}, Model Soup \cite{wortsman2022model, jang2025model}, and Task Vectors \cite{ilharco2022editing} suggests that the weight-loss surface around the converged weights of DNNs is relatively smooth.
 Based on this smoothness, it becomes possible to predict weights for specific purpose, such as efficient training.

-\textbf{Weight Update Prediction} involves leveraging meta-learning to understand and predict how model weights evolve during training.
-A prominent approach in this area, \textit{Learning to Optimize (L2O)} \cite{andrychowicz2016learning, lv2017learning, wichrowska2017learned, l2oamalgam}, replaces traditional optimizers with DNN-based optimizers designed to learn from prior training experiences.
-By predicting the better updates, L2O aims to accelerate convergence and improve overall training efficiency.
+\textbf{Weight Update Prediction for Training Acceleration} involves leveraging meta-learning to understand and predict how model weights evolve during training.
+A prominent approach, \textit{Learning to Optimize (L2O)} \cite{andrychowicz2016learning, lv2017learning, wichrowska2017learned, l2oamalgam}, replaces traditional optimizers with DNN-based optimizers designed to learn from prior training experiences.
+By predicting the better updates, L2O aims to accelerate convergence and improve training efficiency.
 Other methods focus on forecasting future weight states to skip unnecessary training steps.
 Introspection \cite{sinha2017introspectionaccelerating} pioneered weight prediction by learning trajectories of model weights and identifying those that could be anticipated multiple epochs ahead, thus reducing training time.
 Building on this, the Weight Nowcasting Network (WNN) \cite{jang2023learning} introduced periodic nowcasting, using a lightweight DNN module to periodically predict weights across diverse architectures and datasets.
 WNN’s broader applicability enhanced the scope of weight forecasting to include tasks beyond basic image classification, making it a flexible booster for standard optimization methods.
 WNN was also applied to reverse forward training for machine unlearning \cite{jang2025learning}, demonstrating its feasibility in reversing learned processes.
-More recently, NiNo \cite{knyazev2024accelerating} advanced this concept further by incorporating inter-neuronal relationships into weight nowcasting, offering more nuanced predictions and additional training efficiency gains.
+Recently, NiNo \cite{knyazev2024accelerating} advanced this concept further by incorporating inter-neuronal relationships into weight nowcasting, offering more nuanced predictions and additional training efficiency gains.